A new type of non-topological bubbling solutions to a competitive Chern-Simons model: Introduction

 Thus the case $\al_1=1$ can be seen as a critical case that connects bubbling solutions of type I with bubbling solutions of type II.
 Observe that $\al_1>1$ was assumed in Theorem C, so our study of the case $\al_1=1$ is also a complement of Theorem C. Second, Theorem \ref{th1-1} generalizes their result to the generic system \eqref{problem}.
 Theorem \ref{th1-1} indicates that, there exist bubbling solutions of type II along the boundary of \eqref{eq1-20}.
-This, together with Theorem C, shows that the set $S\cap\Om$ is an optimal range \underline{in view of the degree theory}. \er
+This fact, together with Theorem C, shows that the set $S\cap\Om$ is an optimal range\footnote{Here we mean that the a priori estimates can not hold for any open connected set containing $S\cap\Om$ as a proper subset.
+In other words, if there is another connected range $\tilde{S}$ for the existence of solutions by the degree theory, then $\tilde{S}\cap \overline{S\cap\Om}=\emptyset$.} in view of the degree theory. \er

 \br For the $SU(3)$ system \eqref{eq1-7}, we still do not know whether the set $S\cap \Om$ is the optimal range for the existence of non-topological solutions, but we strongly believe so in view of Theorems B, C and \ref{th1-1}; see \cite{CKL2, CKL3}.
 However, the generic system \eqref{problem} is more involved than the $SU(3)$ system \eqref{eq1-7}.
-One example is the $\mathbf{G}_2$ case where $(a_1, a_2)=(5, 9)$ and so $3A-4B=0$.
-Therefore, none of Theorems B, C and \ref{th1-1} can be applied to the $\mathbf{G}_2$ case, and understanding the non-topological solution structure for the $\mathbf{G}_2$ case remains open.
-Another example is the $\mathbf{B}_2$ case, where $(a_1, a_2)=(2, 3)$ and so $A-2B=0$.
-Then it is easy to check that the range of $(\al_1, \al_2)$ given in Theorem \ref{th1-1} is exactly \be \al_1=N_1+N_2+3\quad\text{and}\quad \al_2>1.\ee From here, we conclude that the set $S\cap\Om$ (see \eqref{eq1-1-1}) given in Theorem B, which is optimal in view of the degree theory, is \underline{not the optimal range} for the existence of non-topological solutions to the $\mathbf{B}_2$ system \eqref{eq1-24}. \er
+One example is the $\mathcal{G}_2$ case where $(a_1, a_2)=(5, 9)$ and so $3A-4B=0$.
+Therefore, none of Theorems B, C and \ref{th1-1} can be applied to the $\mathcal{G}_2$ case, and understanding the non-topological solution structure for the $\mathcal{G}_2$ case remains open.
+Another example is the $\mathcal{B}_2$ case, where $(a_1, a_2)=(2, 3)$ and so $A-2B=0$.
+Then it is easy to check that the range of $(\al_1, \al_2)$ given in Theorem \ref{th1-1} is exactly \be \al_1=N_1+N_2+3\quad\text{and}\quad \al_2>1.\ee From here, we conclude that the set $S\cap\Om$ (see \eqref{eq1-1-1}) given in Theorem B, which is optimal in view of the degree theory, is not the optimal range for the existence of non-topological solutions to the $\mathcal{B}_2$ system \eqref{eq1-24}. \er

 \br Theorem B can not be applied to the case $A\le (6-2\sqrt{5})B$.
 Therefore, Theorem \ref{th1-1} also gives the first existence result of radial non-topological solutions for the case $\frac{4}{3}B<A\le (6-2\sqrt{5})B$. \er